miolab/vue_container/README.md

 🚀  Invoking generators...
 📦  Installing additional dependencies...

-audited 25486 packages in 25.49s
+added 53 packages from 36 contributors and audited 1314 packages in 30.346s

-42 packages are looking for funding run `npm fund` for details
+74 packages are looking for funding run `npm fund` for details

 found 0 vulnerabilities